garris/BackstopJS/README.md

 ]
 ```

-### Comparing different endpoints (e.g. comparing staging and production)
+#### Comparing Different Endpoints (e.g. comparing staging and production)

 Pointing to different endpoints is easy. (e.g. to compare a production environment against a staging environment).

 You can create reference files (without previewing) by using the command `backstop reference`.
 By default this command calls the `url` property specified in your config.
 Optionally, you can add a `referenceUrl` property to your scenario configuration.
-If found, BackstopJS will use `referenceUrl` for screen grabs when running `$ backstop reference`.
+If found, BackstopJS will use `referenceUrl` for screen grabs when running `backstop reference`.

 ```js
 "scenarios": [